Diptamoy-Mitra/Khetokibaatkaro/README.md

 # 🌱 Khetokibaatkaro 🌎

-### A platfrom for Framing the Farmer Community Online
+### A platform for Framing the Farmer Community Online

  </div>